yzwfromk/yzwfromk.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Robotics working in [LiDAR Group](https://lab-idar.gatech.edu/) at Georgia Tech, advised by [Prof. Ye Zhao](https://lab-idar.gatech.edu/principal-nvestigator/), specializing in humanoid and legged robot navigation, motion planning, and control.
+I am a Ph.D. student in Robotics working in [LiDAR Group](https://lab-idar.gatech.edu/) and [Lunar Lab](https://sites.gatech.edu/lunarlab/) at Georgia Tech, advised by [Prof. Ye Zhao](https://lab-idar.gatech.edu/principal-nvestigator/) and [Lu Gan](https://ganlumomo.github.io/), specializing in humanoid and legged robot navigation, motion planning, control, and state estimation.
 My work focuses on:

-🌍 Autonomous humanoid mobility in real-world environments<br/>
+🌍 Autonomous humanoid navigation & planning<br/>
-🤖 Reinforcement learning & optimal control for robot motion<br/>
+🤖 Reinforcement learning & optimal control for legged robots<br/>
-🎯 State estimation & perception systems for bipedal robots<br/>
+🎯 State estimation & perception systems for legged robots<br/>

 With this techincal developments, I believe robots with robustness to environmental uncertainties can help people be free from labor in hazardous and extreme environments.